Brazil: Private Equity

 Rather than take control, private equity groups take more minority stakes in companies as they face up to the shortage of bank debt available to finance full takeovers, and this situation also brings challenges for antitrust authorities worldwide, including Brazil.

-While under the revoked regime, a control test (voting and veto rights) was always performed to assess the need of a filing in Brazil; the new regime moved this analysis to a more objective and straightforward approach.
+While under the revoked regime, a control test (voting and veto rights) was always performed to assess the need for a filing in Brazil; the new regime moved this analysis to a more objective and straightforward approach.

 - the quotaholders that hold directly or indirectly 20 per cent of the quotas;